CanberraUAV/admin/in-progres/OBCHints.rst

  * Be aware of the Australian limitations on the maximum EIRP of radio transmitters:

    * For the 900MHz band 1W EIRP (minimum 20 hopping channels - a frequency hopping transmitter).
-   * 4W  EIRP for the 5.8 GHz band and 2.4 GHz band (a digital modulation radiotransmitter).
+   * 4W  EIRP for the 5.8 GHz band and 2.4 GHz band (a digital modulation radio transmitter).
    * See http://www.comlaw.gov.au/Details/F2011C00543 for full info.

  * Check the radio link will still work (and have enough bandwidth) over the maximum range into the search area.